 Lost materials, in good condition, may be returned for a refund within 90 days of payment.
 A receipt must be presented for refund, so please retain your receipt for 90 days.

-Holds may be placed on any circulation item owned by the library except videos.
+Holds may be placed on any circulation item owned by the library.
 You may do this for yourself at any Catalog Terminal, at home via online catalog, or ask the Circulation or Reference staff for assistance.

 A professional reference staff member is available at the Main Library, during all hours of operation.
 We are happy to provide telephone reference service Monday through Sunday.
 Please limit your questions to those which can be answered in about three minutes.